jmhmccr/duktape/doc/duk-config.rst

   source duk_config.h changes (which is usual for new versions).
 See separate section below on how to tweak a header using a script.

-* **Use genconfig.py to create an autodetect duk_config.h**:
+* **Use configure.py to create an autodetect duk_config.h**:
-  You can use ``genconfig.py`` to create a custom autodetecting duk_config.h and specify config option overrides on genconfig command line.
-See separate section below on how to use genconfig.
+  You can use ``configure.py`` to create a custom autodetecting duk_config.h and specify config option overrides on configure.py command line.
+See separate section below on how to use configure.py.

-* **Use genconfig.py to create a barebones duk_config.h**:
+* **Use configure.py to create a barebones duk_config.h**:
   While the autodetect duk_config.h is convenient, it won't work on exotic platforms.
-To support exotic platforms, ``genconfig.py`` can generate a template duk_config.h for a specified platform, compiler, and architecture combination (each can be either specified or left as "autodetect") which should match your target as closely as possible.
+To support exotic platforms, ``configure.py`` can generate a template duk_config.h for a specified platform, compiler, and architecture combination (each can be either specified or left as "autodetect") which should match your target as closely as possible.
 You can then modify the header manually or through scripting.

-* **Edit the genconfig metadata and regenerate duk_config.h**:
+* **Edit the configure.py metadata and regenerate duk_config.h**:
-  You can also add support for your custom platform directly into the genconfig metadata.
+  You can also add support for your custom platform directly into the ``configure.py`` metadata.
 For example, to support a custom compiler, you'll need to add a compiler-specific C header snippets to detect the compiler and to override default macros which are inappropriate for that compiler.
   The ``duk_config.h`` can then be regenerated using updated metadata.